-This article describes how to send emails with dynamic images for emails.
-Sometimes, it happens that e-Mail programs do not resolve inserted dynamic images correctly when they are embedded.
+This article describes how to send emails with dynamic images.
+Sometimes, E-mail programs do not resolve inserted dynamic images correctly when they are embedded.
 With our DocumentsCorePack Insert as Picture-Link field, you can solve this problem.

 First, open a template or create a new one with the email content.
 Then insert the dynamic image into the document.